 Instructions

-- In a large mixing bowl, combine 1 pound of ground beef with ⅓ cup breadcrumbs, 2 teaspoons ketchup, 1 teaspoon mustard and Worcestershire sauce, and ½ teaspoon garlic powder.
+- In a large mixing bowl, combine 1 pound of ground beef with ⅓ cup Panko breadcrumbs, 2 teaspoons ketchup, 1 teaspoon mustard and Worcestershire sauce, and ½ teaspoon garlic powder.
 If not doing the onions, then add ½ teaspoon onion powder.

 - Slowly add the flour-broth mixture while continuing to whisk.
 Add 1 teaspoon ketchup and ½ teaspoon Worcestershire sauce.
 Add salt and pepper to taste.